Alex-Devoid/buncombe-property-tax-analysis/README.md

 ![deciles](images/unpaid_property_bill_decile_rates.png)

 It should be noted that this analysis was conducted independently from Urban3's research and therefore the methodology may be different.
 Any comparisons or extrapolations should be made with caution.

+A note about the unpaid property bills data: I called the County's GIS help line and a gentleman there told me that unpaid bills with a "PIN" value would be real-estate related, while those without it would be a different type of property.
+This is key to how I joined the unpaid bill data to the parcels data.
+Before publishing this anywhere I'd tripple check this info.
 ## What factors lead to unpaid property bills?

 Does a higher percent change in property value increase the probability of an unpaid bill?
 So far I haven't found a statistically significant relationship between the percent change of a home’s taxable value and the likelihood of the owner having an unpaid bill.